 Parking in Trogir

-Parking fees are from 5 to 15 kuna and hour, the closer to the old town the more expensive it gets, I have marked all 3 parking places on the map below, my recommendation would be to take parking number 2 (8 kuna/hour), from here there is a wooden walking bridge to the island, alternatively you can cross on the regular bridge.
+Parking fees vary from 5 to 20 kuna (€1-3) a hour, the closer to the old town the more expensive it gets, I have marked all 4 parking places on the map below, my recommendation would be to take parking number 2 or 4 (8 kuna/hour), from there it is a short walk to the Old Town.

 Beaches in Trogir

 The most popular beach around Trogir visitor is the Okrug Beach on Ciovo island, aslo called Copacabana Okrug Beach.
 You can reach it easily from the Trogir centre by either car (5km) or a boat ferry, price is around 10 kuna (€1.40) (more info on the ferry here).

 Pebble and sand beach Pantan is located 2km from the town center, in the direction towards Split.
 You can enjoy the short walk to the beach or take the bus nr.
 37 and get out at the second stop.
 During the summer you can get your cold drinks at the beach bar Mosquito.
 The beach got its name from the Pantan river that recently became a nature reserve is noted as one of the last surviving marshlands on the east coast of the Adriatic.
 Near the beach you can find the Renaissance millhouse situated on the river.
 Today the millhouse, ‘Mlinice’ is a popular resort and a restaurant.

 And, of course, there are plenty of small “private” beaches around the Ciovo island, to reach most of them you would need to take a car.
 Althrough Slatine, a village on the island of Ciovo with another remarkable beach can be reached by bus.
 So, hop in your car or the local bus and try to find a little cove of your own!